ThisIsNotANamepng/Menoa/README.md

 - [ ] Process scanning returns processes above the threshold as beningn, but only some
 - [ ] Add a status option for cli tools to see whether background work is on or off
 - [ ] Right now when the process scanning model or the attestation table isn't found it is automatically downloaded without user interact, should this stay like this?
+- [ ] Running a clam scan, the progress circle fills up and progresss says 100% before scanning is complete (files: 153, nested files: 10027), could be an error in the counting of nested files for total files to scan for progress bar
+- [ ] Make opening the gui faster
+- [ ] Across all tools, make all options available with the cli also available in the gui
+- [ ] Attestation versioning isn't working
+- [ ] Set up attestation api
+- [ ] Write more info for learn more buttons on the dashboard

 Written by [Jack Hagen](https://hagen.rip)